Brilliance Of 13-year Old Boys Statesmen Now In Book Stores - UrduPoint

 The book was inaugurated on 6th November at Jinnah University and since then available at the nearest book stores.
 In the inauguration ceremony, reputable dignitaries, including former government officials, ambassadors and figures from academia joined in to applaud and encourage Saleh's work.

-Dr. Syed Shujat Husain's role as a father when he looked inside his son's credentials and converting it into a reality, drawing appreciations from like-minded, knowledge-loving people is a reminder to all of us that a support and backing comes from home.
+Dr. Syed Shujat Husain's role as a father when he looked inside his son's credentials and converted it into a reality, drawing appreciation from like-minded, knowledge-loving people is a reminder to all of us that support and backing come from home.
 Parents are just the needed strength that kids look into to find the path lying ahead.

 If he (Saleh) would have been discouraged at the first go; if his father had displayed the approach of 'carrot and stick' policy; and was rather advised to do something else, here we were without a book and lost into the same routine news items depicting our sad state of affairs.